KQM-git/TCL/general-mechanics/bugs.md

 * There is a bug that causes your character to [stop moving while sprinting](../evidence/general-mechanics/bugs.md\#sprinting-bug), while still consuming stamina.
   * You can "break free" from this state by performing any action such as jump, attacks, dash, aim, swap, and entering a menu.

+* Diona's proc rate on Sacrifical bow is [lower than its theoretical average.](../evidence/characters/cryo/diona.md\#diona-sacrifial-proc-inconsistency)

 ## Fixed Bugs

 ### Turbo